 What is Montessori Education?

 Montessori education is an approach to learning that is based on independent exploration, practical education and cooperative play.
-In their schoolrooms children explore their mind in their knowledge, while the teaching space and the highly skilled trainer offer suitable exercises to guide the procedure.
+In their schoolrooms, children explore their minds in their knowledge, while the teaching space and the highly skilled trainer offer suitable exercises to guide the procedure.
 Kids work as a team independently to uncover and investigate awareness of the world and to cultivate their utmost potential.

 Their classrooms are thoughtfully created surroundings created to fulfill the requirements of young ones belonging to a certain age bracket.
 Professor Maria discovered that practical learning in this type of learning environment led to an enhanced comprehension of various subjects.
 Most of the learning environments are non-religious, although the approach can be integrated successfully into a spiritual program.